Harmonic cubic homogeneous polynomials such that the norm-squared of the Hessian is a multiple of the Euclidean quadratic form: Direct solution of ep via normal forms

 \begin{proof} The tensor corresponding to $x_{i}x_{j}x_{k}$ via polarization has six nonzero components, corresponding to the six permutations of $ijk$, each equal to $1/6$, so its squared tensor norm is $1/6$.
 The tensor corresponding to $3x_{i}^{2}x_{j} - x_{j}^{3}$ has one component equal to $-1$, corresponding to the three times repeated index $j$, and three components equal to $1$, corresponding to the three permutations of $iij$, so has squared tensor norm $4$.
-That these vectors are pairwise orthogonal can be checked in a similar fashion. \end{proof}
+In a similar fashion it can be checked that the vectors in \eqref{polobasis} are pairwise orthogonal except for those of the form $\tfrac{1}{2}(3x_{i}^{2}x_{j} - x_{j}^{3})$ and $\tfrac{1}{2}(3x_{k}^{2}x_{j} - x_{j}^{3})$ which are nonetheless linearly independent. \end{proof}

 \begin{lemma} Let $h_{ij}$ be a Euclidean metric on $\rea^{n}$.
 Let $P \in \pol^{3}(\rea^{n})$ be harmonic and write

 For $ijk$ distinct but not ordered, define $\al_{ijk}$ to be equal to the coefficient corresponding to the ordering of $ijk$ from least to greatest.
 Then $P$ solves \eqref{einsteinpolynomials} with coefficient $\ka$ if and only if there hold the equations